scharlau/web_app_example/README.md

         npx http-server

 This will start the server in the current directory and then tell you its URL as 127.0.0.1:8080 which is also known as localhost:8080 which means you'll see the index page there due to the convention that web servers always look for 'index' by default in a folder.
+You can leave it running as you develop and then refresh the page to see your changes.
+Use ctrl-c to stop the server.

+## Adding Styling with CSS
+The page is white and uses a table to hold the images and associated text in place.
+This is both unexciting, and the table will mess up the presentation of people viewing it on a tablet or mobile.
+A better version would use CSS elements to style the page in an appropriate manner so that it flows smoothly according to the viewer's device.

+One simple option is to use [Bootstrap](https://getbootstrap.com) to handle the CSS for the site, as this will enable responsive page design by default for us.
+It will also work nicely with our Javascript and we can use as little, or as much as we need as the application grows and develops.

+While we could use a CDN (content delivery network) and pull the bootstrap files from the link, we'll instead download the zip file, and extract the two basic files that we need for now.
+Click the 'download' link, and unpack the zip file somewhere other than in the project.
+We only need a few files.

+We now can take the basic minified CSS and JS files to add to our 'assets' folder as our next step.
+Create an assets/css folder and and assets/js folder.
+In the 'css' folder put the 'bootstrap.min.css' file, and in the 'js' folder put the 'bootstrap.bundle.min.js' file.
+Both of these are minimised files for faster loading.
+Also add the folders and files to your git repo too.

+We'll use a custom.css file to hold the site specific css settings so that we avoid editing the bootstrap css file.
+This makes it easier to upgrade to future bootstrap versions, while also making any future changes easier too.

+Now that we're using CSS we should also add a linter to test our stylesheets for correctness.
+We can do that by using [Stylelint](https://github.com/stylelint/stylelint/blob/master/docs/user-guide/get-started.md) which we can install with the command:

+    npm install --save-dev stylelint stylelint-config-standard

+We also need to add a configuration file called .styleintrc.json, and it should include the following:

+    {
+    "extends": "stylelint-config-standard"
+    }

+We can run this with the command:

+    npx stylelint "**/*.css"

+This works fine, but as the bootstrap file is minimised, it breaks lots of formating rules, so we add an ignore file to skip linting the file.